docusign/native-ios-sdk/README.md

 3. Captive Signing
     * Allowing users to sign even if they don't have a DocuSign account.

-Additional information related to cocoapods is also avaiable with [old swift app](docusign-sdk-sample-swift/), [objective-c app](docusign-sdk-sample-objc/) and [swiftUI app](docusign-sdk-sample-swiftui/).
+Additional information related to cocoapods is also available with [old swift app](docusign-sdk-sample-swift/), [objective-c app](docusign-sdk-sample-objc/) and [swiftUI app](docusign-sdk-sample-swiftui/).

-**Manual Integration Guide**

-Use these steps to manually integrate the DocuSign framework in case your project doesn't use CocoaPods.

-* Download the [DocuSignSDK.zip](DocuSignSDK.zip) and unarchive it.
-* Copy the `DocuSignSDK.framework` to the root folder of your app and follow the steps on the [Integration](https://developers.docusign.com/ios_sdk/developer.html) section.

 Support